Generic name: lamivudine [ la-MIV-ue-deen ]

 How should I take lamivudine?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.
 You should not take Epivir (for treating HIV) together with Epivir-HBV (for treating hepatitis B).

 You may take lamivudine with or without food.

 You may need to break an Epivir tablet in half when giving lamivudine to a child for HIV.
 Call your doctor if the child has any trouble swallowing the tablet.

 The Epivir brand contains a higher dose of lamivudine than Epivir-HBV brand.
 Epivir is for treating HIV and Epivir-HBV is for treating hepatitis B. Each time you get a refill of this medication, be sure you have received the correct brand to treat your condition.

 You will need frequent medical tests, including frequent HIV testing.
-If you become infected with HIV while you are taking lamivudine to treat hepatitis, the HIV could become resistant to antiviral medicines if not treated right away.
+If you become infected with HIV while you are taking lamivudine to treat hepatitis B, the HIV could become resistant to antiviral medicines if not treated right away.

 Use all HIV medications as directed and read all medication guides you receive.
 Do not change your dose or dosing schedule without your doctor's advice.
 Every person with HIV should remain under the care of a doctor.